 MCERF offers several scholarships as part of its commitment to funding the next generation of mechanical contracting leaders.
 With these scholarships, MCAA is dedicated to providing students the opportunity to develop professional skills, knowledge and experiences.
 These scholarships will be presented to worthy students involved with a chartered MCAA student chapter.
 Recipients are selected by members of the MCAA Career Development Committee.

-All applications, a letter of recommendation and resume, due February 15 to Harlee Gallo Mooney.
 To be eligible for one these scholarships, applicants must:

 - Be a student in a four-year or five-year program working towards an undergraduate degree in Construction Management, Mechanical Engineering, HVAC or other similar field.